jt-09/PatternAnalysis-2025/recognition/Siamese_network_s4786177/README.md

 Oversampling was used during training to deal with the strong class imbalance in the melanoma dataset, where there are many more benign (non-cancerous) images than melanoma (cancerous) ones.
 Without balancing, the model would mostly see benign examples and could easily learn to always predict "benign," which would look accurate but fail to detect real melanomas.
 To fix this, the data loader in dataset.py uses a `WeightedRandomSampler`, which increases the chances of selecting melanoma images so that each training batch contains a more even mix of both classes.
 This helps the model learn what makes melanomas different instead of being biased toward the majority class.
 Oversampling is especially important here because the model also uses metric learning (Triplet Loss), which compares examples from both classes.
 Balanced batches ensure that the model always has enough positive and negative examples to learn useful differences between them.
 ### Image Augmentations

-The Siamese Network was trained using various image augmentation techniques, defined within the `get_transforms` function in `dataset.py`.
-This was important for improving the model's resilience and preventing overfitting which is a valid concern given the high class imbalance in the dataset.
-The main training transform, `train_t`, applies sequential augmentation steps: It uses a RandomResizedCrop to $224 \times 224$ pixels, which applies a scale variation (between $0.85$ and $1.0$) and positional shifts.
-This is followed by RandomHorizontalFlip and RandomVerticalFlip (both with a $p=0.5$ probability), and RandomRotation (up to $15^\circ$).
-These spatial transformations ensure the model learns to recognise the correct class independent of the lesion's orientation.
-Additionally, ColorJitter is applied with small variations in brightness ($0.10$), contrast ($0.10$), saturation ($0.05$), and hue ($0.02$).
-The final steps convert the image to a PyTorch Tensor and apply standard ImageNet normalization.
+The Siamese Network was trained using a set of image augmentations defined in the `get_transforms` function in `dataset.py`.
+These augmentations improve robustness and help prevent overfitting, which is important given the class imbalance in the dataset.
+The main training transform, `train_t`, applies the following steps:

+- `RandomResizedCrop` to 224x224 pixels (scale range 0.85–1.0) with positional shifts
+- `RandomHorizontalFlip` (p=0.5)
+- `RandomVerticalFlip` (p=0.5)
+- `RandomRotation` up to 15 degrees
+- `ColorJitter` with small adjustments: brightness=0.10, contrast=0.10, saturation=0.05, hue=0.02

+Finally, images are converted to a PyTorch tensor and normalized using the standard ImageNet mean and standard deviation.

 ```python
 # from dataset.py -> get_transforms